artsandmetaphysics/goodlifeodyssey/_essays/as-a-driven-leaf.md

 > At the same time every abstract concept, in particular the concept of a number, is limited in its significance as a result of its very abstractedness.
 In the first place, when applied to any concrete object it reflects only one aspect of the object and therefor gives only an incomplete picture of it… In the second place, abstract concept cannot be applied everywhere without certain limiting conditions.
 > <cite>A. D. Aleksandrov, et al., *Mathematics: Its Content, Methods, and Meaning*</cite>

 Thus, I think the answer to Elisha's question is "you can't make the transition."
-Any mathematical model may correspond to reality in every situation we have experienced thus far, but it is always possible we will run into new situations.
+Any mathematical model may correspond to reality in every situation we have experienced thus far, but it is always possible we will observe new situations.
 Even more problematically, even if a mathematical model perfectly described reality today, reality may change in the future!

 This disconnect between mathematical certainty and reality is the first of two reasons Elisha decides faith is unavoidable.
 The following quotes demonstrate his second reason:

 > "You have posited the validity of the deductive process.
 But what happens when you form a syllogism.
 You take major premise A, minor premise B and deduce conclusion C.  You say when you are though that C follows inevitably from A and B.  But what do you mean by that?
-Only that you have a sentiment of congruity, and emotion of fittingness.
+Only that you have a sentiment of congruity, an emotion of fittingness.
 Are sentiments the stuff of rational demonstration?
 >
 > "Besides, I have been rereading the skeptical philosophers recently and have been impressed by one of their standard arguments.
 Every syllogism, they contend, rests on a first premise.
 Either you posit that premise as an act of faith, in which case it is patently impossible to speak of its absolute sureness, or else you derive it from another syllogism … Somewhere you must stop and say, 'Here I shall believe without proof.'
 Then what becomes of the claim to certainty?"

-Elisha questions how can we have complete faith in the validity of our minds.
-If we believe our minds evolved within our physical world, then perhaps the innate logical and mathematical truths "feel" certain to us because we evolved in a universe where they are certain.
-Perhaps we can imagine a universe, which had a different type of physical law, where the laws of logic would *not* feel certain?
-Evolution optimized our minds to think in our own universe, so our thinking is stuck within it.
+Elisha questions our mind's ability to reason.
+If our minds evolved to work well within the physical laws of our world, then perhaps the innate logical and mathematical truths that "feel" certain, do so because we evolved that sense of certainty?
+Could we imagine a different universe where the laws of logic would *not* feel certain?

 After this conversation, Elisha abandons his strict rejection of faith.

 ## Conversation After Recognizing the Necessity of Faith

 The final conversation is between Elisha and Meir, his favorite student, years later.
+In it Elisha beautifully summarizes his conclusion that we must rely on faith and reason:

 > "… neither reality outside man, nor feeling within him, is altogether logical.
 There will then always be in the crucible of thought a residue of the irrational never to be resolved into lucidity … man's mind is too frail, too inadequate an instrument to achieve certainty.
 >
-> "For all truth rests ultimately on some act of faith, geometry on axioms, the sciences on the assumptions of the objective existence and orderliness of the world of nature.
+> "… For all truth rests ultimately on some act of faith, geometry on axioms, the sciences on the assumptions of the objective existence and orderliness of the world of nature.
 In every realm one must lay down postulates or he shall have nothing at all.
 So with morality and religion.
 Faith and reason are not antagonists.
 On the contrary, salvation is through the commingling of the two, the former to establish first premises, the latter to purify them of confusion and to draw the fullness of their implications.
 It is not certainty which one acquires so, only plausibility, but that is the best we can hope for."
 >
 > "… In all men there is a relentless drive to know and understand.
 My destiny became one episode in an eternal drama.
 In generations to come, others will desert the beliefs of their fathers and go seeking what I thought, others will put their trust in the intellect and strive to build philosophies and moralities after the fashion of the geometry book.
 If only I could discover some way of bequeathing to them my hard-won conclusion, that the light of man's logic is too frail, unaided, to prevail against the enveloping darkness, that to reason faith is a prerequisite---then my career should not have been unavailing…"

-Here Elisha beautifully summarizes his conclusion that we must rely on faith and reason.
 Meir loved Elisha:

 > "But, Master," Meir pleaded, "back there is all that you have failed to find---a faith---a God..."
 >